AdobeDocs/cis-photoshop-api-docs/src/pages/getting-started/index.md

 ### Getting started from Developer Console

- If you *have* already been provisioned with access through your organization you will need to create a project in developer console.
-If you have already got your API key, you can skip these steps.
+After you have confirmed you have access to Firefly Services you will need to create a project in developer console.
+If you have already obtained a set of credentials you can skip these steps.

 1. Go to https://developer.adobe.com/console/home and **sign in to the Developer Console**.
 2. Select **Create new project** under the **Quick start** section on the middle of your screen:
 ![Screenshot](images/CreateNewProjectConsole.png)